pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Auth Token

 The tile url can also include an auth token, that will be filled out from the Auth Token property eg. `?api_key={authToken}`.
 This is required for some map choices.
 For details on creating an account and auth token for stadia map choices please see https://docs.stadiamaps.com/
+For details on creating an account and auth token for mapy map choices please see https://developer.mapy.com/rest-api-mapy-cz/api-key/

 ### Tile Size